Sustainability

 Photo: Barge Terminal Born

-‘That would be desirable, because I see a lot of potential for inland waterway transportation.
+‘That would be desirable, because I see a lot of potential for inland waterway transport.
 Shipping companies are focussing increasingly on inland terminals.
-In terms of costs, inland shipping has become much more attractive compared to road transportation.
+In terms of costs, inland shipping has become much more attractive compared to road transport.
 European sustainability directives also have a part to play.
 Many companies prefer having their containers at our terminal than in Rotterdam.
 We are a lot closer to them in terms of distance, allowing them to serve their warehouse exactly on time.
 In our region, new ports are being built and existing ports are being expanded, which are positive signs for inland shipping.
 However, we are dependent on a good infrastructure and we are dealing with maintenance deficits.
 The lock in Weurt, which is very important to us, still needs a lot of work.’

 Awareness

 In Limburg, Supply Chain Valley, which represents the interests of the logistics sector, is working on the national vision: Joint Corridors Off-Road.
-Program Manager Ivo Schepers is encouraging companies to shift their container transportation from the road to waterways and railroad traffic.
-In the past three years, this has led to a modal shift from 370,000 TEU: 30% of that moved to railroad transportation, and 70% to waterways.
+Program Manager Ivo Schepers is encouraging companies to shift their container transport from the road to waterways and railroad traffic.
+In the past three years, this has led to a modal shift from 370,000 TEU: 30% of that moved to railroad transport, and 70% to waterways.
 This leads to a decrease in CO2 emissions of about 7,724,639 tonnes.

 ‘It is not always easy and you have to be very patient’, says Schepers.
 ‘Because of the extremely low costs for road transport, we have witnessed a recent reversed modal shift, but that is changing.
 Sustainability awareness is also on the rise – more companies are required to report on the environmental impact of their activities on the basis of the Corporate Sustainability Reporting Directive (CSRD).
-As long as things are not more expensive than road transportation, shippers favour inland waterways transport.
-Once this is engrained in their processes, they also almost never revert to road transportation.
-For companies looking to make that change, we analyse the volumes that are eligible to be shifted from roads to waterways.
+As long as things are not more expensive than road transport, shippers favour inland waterways transport.
+Once this is engrained in their processes, they also almost never revert to road transport.
+For companies looking to make that change, we analyse the volumes that are eligible to be shifted from roads to inland waterways.
 Next, we will look into who pays what and with whom the power of decision lies: the shipper or the freight forwarder.
 That is not always clear to everyone.’

 Points of view